yasufum/qemu-hda/README.md

 `img_creator.sh` is a helper script for setup a VM image.
 It takes options as following.

-- h: Show help message
+- -h: Show help message
-- d: Download ISO of Ubuntu16.04
+- -d: Download ISO of Ubuntu16.04
-- s: Size of HDA file (default is 8G)
+- -s: Size of HDA file (default is 8G)
-- c: Number of Cores of VM (default is 4)
+- -c: Number of Cores of VM (default is 4)
-- m: Memory size of VM (default is 4096)
+- -m: Memory size of VM (default is 4096)
-- i: (optional) Path of the ISO
+- -i: (optional) Path of the ISO

 ### Create VM image

 Run `iso/img_creator.sh` to boot the VM with QEMU.
-This script assumes that ISO is stored as "iso/ubuntu-16.04.2-server-amd64.iso" or you give `-i` with path of ISO if you put other path or rename it.
+This script assumes that ISO is stored as "iso/ubuntu-16.04.2-server-amd64.iso".
+You can give the path with `-i` option if you put other path or rename it.

+If 'img_creator.sh` cannot find ISO, it starts downloading before installation.

 ```sh
 $ bash iso/img_creator.sh